 BY PASTOR T. O. BANSO

-Matt 7:21-23 says, “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
+Jesus said, “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’”
-(NKJV).
-Take note of that phrase “I never knew you.”
-That means all the while they were full of supposed spiritual activities, laboring for God, God never knew them.
-How sad this could be that all their labour meant nothing to God!
-They were absorbed, engrossed in their self-serving activities and didn’t bother to do what would make God know them i-e have intimate relationship with them.
-They didn’t bother to know Him so He didn’t know them.
-There are those God used to know but He doesn’t know them again – they are no longer in communion with God though they could continue to be busy with the “work of God” without fellowship with the God of the work.
-They used to know God but now they are too busy doing “God’s work” that they don’t know the owner of the work they’re doing!
+(Matthew 7:21-23 NKJV).
+Take note of the phrase “I never knew you.”
+That means all the while they were busy with supposed spiritual activities, labouring for God, Jesus never knew (ginosko) them.

 Sacrifice is required

 After many years of being saved and serving in the vineyard of God, Paul still had a hunger to know Christ.
 He said, “That I may know Him” (Philippians 3:10a NKJV).
 Again, the Greek word translated as “know” is ginosko, a word also used for sexual intimacy.

 If you read Philippians 3:3-10, you will see that Paul had to make sacrifices so as to be able to know Christ.
 He had to dump certain credentials that others were celebrating but which he knew would hinder him from knowing Christ.